JanCoe/dotfiles/README.md

 # ...or use HTTPS and switch remotes later.
 git clone https:/github.com/JanCoe/dotfiles.git ~/.dotfiles
 ~~~
-In practice, difficulty with getting permission inside the terminal means it is easier in Pycharm.
+In practice, difficulty with getting permission inside the terminal means it is easier inside an IDE.

-3. Create symlinks in the Home directory to the real files in the real files in the repo.
+3. Create symlinks in the Home directory to the real files in the repo.

 ~~~
-ln -s ~/.dotfiles/.zshrc ~/.zshrc ln -s ~/.dotfiles/.gitconfig ~/.zshrc etc.
+ln -s ~/.dotfiles/.zshrc ~/.zshrc ln -s ~/.dotfiles/.gitconfig ~/.gitconfig etc.
 ~~~